EastCoastProduct/homepage/src/jobs/javascript_developer.md

 ---
 url: /jobs/javascript_developer/index.html
 pageHeading: JavaScript Developer
-pageDescription: Split or Zagreb, Croatia
+pageDescription: "Location: Remote"
 pageHeadingImage:
 pageHeadingImageAlt:
 id: javascript_developer
-hiringContactId: ivan-blazevic
+hiringContactId: carla-cornejo
 jobType: developer
 published: true
 layout: job.ejs
 ---

-<p>If you are interested in becoming part of a growing team of JavaScript experts, growing your career, and building innovative and modern web applications for clients around the world: consider joining us in Split or Zagreb, Croatia!</p>
+<p>If you are interested in becoming part of a growing team of JavaScript experts, growing your career, and building innovative and modern web applications for clients around the world: consider joining our team at East Coast Product</p>

 <p>We are looking to bring on motivated, talented individuals who share our passion for learning and JavaScript.
 At East Coast Product, building a diverse team with a positive work culture has always been a top priority.
 Since our founding, we have fostered a stimulating and motivating work environment.
 With our sights set on employee satisfaction, we provide our team members with everything they will need grow their skills and expand their career.</p>